caolan/async/README.md

 __Arguments__

-* worker(tasks, callback) - An asynchronous function for processing queued tasks, which must call its callback(err) argument when finished, with an optional error as an argument.
+* worker(tasks, callback) - An asynchronous function for processing an array of queued tasks, which must call its callback(err) argument when finished, with an optional error as an argument.
 * payload - An optional integer for determining how many tasks should be processed per round; if omitted, the default is unlimited.